LivHed/mgt-map/README.md

 * The footer

 ### Features Left to Implement
-1. In the future I want to add more..
+1. In the future I want to add more radiobuttons to search for other places in the city, like cafes and parks.
 2. In the future I also want to change the current..
 3. I would like to change the look of the ... and implement...
 --------------------------------------------------------------------------------------------------------------